Writers Write creates writing resources. In this post, we suggest ways to find your voice and vision as an author of novels.

 Yesterday I finished Gore Vidal’s Myra Breckinridge, a very funny, bizarre, acerbic, and gender-bending book.
 It’s kind of a literary version of The Rocky Horror Picture Show – and just as much fun.

 The voice of Myra as the narrator is probably one of the book’s strengths.
-A superb example of unreliable narration.
+It is a superb example of unreliable narration.

 She’s obviously crazy – but we can’t stop reading because we want to find out just how crazy she can be!

 This second voice is a great counterpoint to Myra’s voice.
-We need this second viewpoint to test and gauge if what Myra has told us as the reader is true or not.
-It also adds a great sense of dramatic irony – Myra believes she is succeeding in overtaking Buck’s acting academy, but Buck if often one step ahead of her.
+We need this second viewpoint to test and gauge if what Myra has told us is true or not.
+It also adds a great sense of dramatic irony – Myra believes she is succeeding in overtaking Buck’s acting academy, but Buck is often one step ahead of her.